UCL-MIRSG/template_XNAT_plugin/README.md

 ### Workflows

-If you need to additional conda dependencies then you can add another step after `Set up Python` in `.github/workflows/test.yaml`:
+If you need additional conda dependencies then you can add another step after `Set up Python` in `.github/workflows/test.yaml`:

 ```yaml